legion2809/RmorfBinEditorWPF/README.md

 ![Witam](https://raw.githubusercontent.com/legion2809/RmorfBinEditorWPF/main/Gifs/AMflag1.gif)

-## What can it do?
+## What can this program do?
-* Create a file from scratch
+* Create a file (rmorf.bin) from scratch
-* Open a file and change it (changing groups, adding objects in them, etc.)
+* Open a file and edit it (changing groups, adding objects in them, etc.)
-* Save a file after changes
+* Save a file after made changes

 ## Hotkeys
 * `Ctrl + N` - New file